-The Witness Blanket is a powerful art installation created by master carver Carey Newman to recognize the atrocities of the Indian residential school era, honour the children and symbolize ongoing reconciliation.
+The Witness Blanket is a powerful art installation created by master carver Carey Newman to recognize the atrocities of the residential school era, honour the children and symbolize ongoing reconciliation.

-Inspired by a woven blanket, this cedar-framed artwork is made of hundreds of items from Indian residential schools, Survivors, churches, governments and other cultural sites across Canada.
+Inspired by a woven blanket, this cedarframed artwork is made of hundreds of items from Indian residential schools, Survivors, churches, governments and other cultural sites across Canada.
 Each item tells a story of loss, strength, resilience and pride.
-The Witness Blanket is currently undergoing conservation at the CMHR.
-A true-to-scale reproduction has been created for offer to other venues, allowing its Stories and messages to continue being shared.
-In this wood-framed reproduction, photographic panels take the place of the original artifacts and interior frames.
+The Witness Blanket is currently housed at CMHR awaiting installation in our core galleries.
+Two reproductions have been created to offer to other venues, allowing its Stories and messages to continue being shared.
+In these wood-framed reproductions, direct-printed wood panels take the place of the original artifacts and interior frames.